Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Transport Coefficients

 where, $F_i=f_i (\bar f_i)$ is the distribution function of the particle (antiparticle).
 Considering first order departures from local equilibrium, these distribution functions are written in terms of function $\phi_i (x,p)$ as

-where, $F_i^{eq}$=${f_i} ^{eq}$ (${\bar {f_i}} ^{eq}$) is the distribution function of the $i$-th nucleon (antinucleon) in local equilibrium.
-The function $\phi_i(x,p)$ is expressed in terms the first order space-time derivatives of the flow velocity, $u^\mu$, in the same tensorial form as the dissipative parts of the energy momentum tensor and baryon current, given by equations (\ref{energy-mom_diss}) and (\ref{baryon_current_diss}), i.e., $\phi_i(x,p)$ is written as
+where $F_i^{eq}$=${f_i} ^{eq}$ (${\bar {f_i}} ^{eq}$) is the distribution function of the $i$-th nucleon (antinucleon) in local equilibrium.
+The function $\phi_i(x,p)$ is expressed in terms of the first order space-time derivatives of the flow velocity, $u^\mu$, in the same tensorial form as the dissipative parts of the energy-momentum tensor and baryon current, given by equations (\ref{energy-mom_diss}) and (\ref{baryon_current_diss}); i.e., $\phi_i(x,p)$ is written as

-where, ${\tilde A}_i$, ${\tilde B}_i$, ${\tilde C}_i$ are functions of $p$.
-Including 2-2, 2-1 and 1-2 reactions and ensuring that the particles in these reactions are in chemical equilibrium in these reactions, the collision integral, $C_i$, on the right hand side of the Boltzmann equation is computed retaining terms upto linear in $\phi_i (x,p)$.
-The functions ${\tilde A}_i$, ${\tilde B}_i$ and ${\tilde C}_i$ (and hence $\phi_i(x,p)$) are obtained by solving the Boltzmann equation using the Landau-Lifshitz condition.
-From this, one obtains the departure of the distribution function from the local equilibrium function, $\tilde {\delta F_i}=F_i-F_i^{eq}$, as expressed in terms of the non-equilibrium energy, $E_i$, which is the quantity which is conserved in local collisions.
-Writing the disspative parts of the energy-momentum tensor and the baryon current in terms of $\tilde {\delta F_i}$, the expressions of the coefficients of shear viscosity and thermal conductivity are derived.
-In the classical approximation, the distribution function in local equilibrium, $F_i^{eq}$ has the form
+where ${\tilde A}_i$, ${\tilde B}_i$, ${\tilde C}_i$ are functions of $p$.
+Including 2-2, 2-1 and 1-2 reactions and ensuring that the particles in these reactions are in chemical equilibrium in these reactions, the collision integral $C_i$ on the right-hand side of the Boltzmann equation is computed retaining terms up to linear in $\phi_i (x,p)$.
+The functions ${\tilde A}_i$, ${\tilde B}_i$ and ${\tilde C}_i$ [and, hence, $\phi_i(x,p)$] are obtained by solving the Boltzmann equation using the Landau-Lifshitz condition.
+From this, one obtains the departure of the distribution function from the local equilibrium function, $\tilde {\delta F_i}=F_i-F_i^{eq}$, as expressed in terms of the nonequilibrium energy $E_i$, which is the quantity that is conserved in local collisions.
+Writing the dissipative parts of the energy-momentum tensor and the baryon current in terms of $\tilde {\delta F_i}$, the expressions of the coefficients of shear viscosity and thermal conductivity are derived.
+In the classical approximation, the distribution function in local equilibrium $F_i^{eq}$ has the form

 for the nucleon (antinucleon), which reduces to the expression $F_i^{eq}=e^{-{(E_{i}^*({\bf p})\pm \mu^{*}_i)}/T}$ in the rest frame ($u^\mu=(1,{\bf 0})$) of the nuclear matter.
-The quantum statistical distribution function in local equilibrium has the form given by equation (\ref{equil_distr_fns}) in the rest frame of uniform nuclear matter, which can be re-written as
+The quantum statistical distribution function in local equilibrium has the form given by equation (\ref{equil_distr_fns}) in the rest frame of uniform nuclear matter, which can be rewritten as